alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 	3. Click the dropdown for **Tools for Visual Studio 2019**
 	4. Download **Build Tools for Visual Studio 2019**
 	5. Run the build tools installer you just downloaded and follow the prompts until you reach the installation details screen
-	> NOTE: If you have already installed Visual Studio build tools in the past, you will first need to click **Modify** when you reach the **Installed** screen
+	> Note: If you have already installed Visual Studio build tools in the past, you will first need to click **Modify** when you reach the **Installed** screen
 	>
 	> ![Modify Visual Studio](Images/KEEPAppInstallation/Modify.jpg)